percona/pmm-doc/docs/quickstart.md

     **Add a MySQL database instance**
     {.power-number}

+    To add a MySQL database instance for monitoring, do the following:

     1. From the PMM UI, go to **Configuration > PMM Inventory > Add Instance** and select **MySQL**.

     3. Enter your database credentials on the resulting page without changing any values.